magento/devdocs/src/cloud/live/stage-prod-migrate.md

 The Project Web Interface provides features to create, manage, and deploy code in Integration, Staging, and Production environments for Starter and Pro plans.

+{:.procedure}
-For Pro projects, deploy the Integration branch you created to Staging and Production:
+For Pro projects, deploy the Integration branch to Staging and Production:

 1. [Log in](https://accounts.magento.cloud) to your project.
 1. Select the Integration branch.